ubco-W2022T2-data301/project-group-group41/final_report_group41.md

 Now we take a look at another visualization below in Figure 2.
 From the histograms, we can see that winning teams tend to have a higher concentration of xG around 1-2, while losing teams have a wider spread of xG values.
 Additionally, winning teams tend to have a higher concentration of actual goals scored around 1-3, while losing teams have a wider spread of goals scored.

 We can also look at the distribution of xG and actual goals scored across all matches in the dataset.
-We can use boxplots to compare the distributions and see if there are any outliers or significant differences between winning and losing teams.<br>
+I can use boxplots to compare the distributions and see if there are any outliers or significant differences between winning and losing teams.<br>